MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-doughnut-charts.md

 ## Prerequisites

-Sharing your report with a Power BI colleague requires that you both have individual Power BI Pro licenses or that you have saved the report in Premium capacity.
+Sharing your report with a Power BI colleague requires that you both have licenses for the paid version of Power BI or that the report is saved in Premium capacity.

 ## Get the sample